 Do yourself a favor and take a few hours to tour this enchanting wonder.
 You’ll see the Japanese Garden, Rose Garden, the Sunken Garden, and other natural treasures.
 You’ll be amazed by the incredible diversity you find there on your road trip on Vancouver Island.

 Where to Stay: Marketa’s Bed and Breakfast is in a quiet neighborhood, so you’ll sleep great but can quickly walk to central Victoria for the action. (rates start at $81 per night; book your room on Booking.com or Hotels.com)

 Driving to Ladysmith from Victoria, you’ll pass through farm-filled Cowichan, affectionately known as “The Warm Land.”
 After this scenic stretch, you’ll also end up in the quaint seaside town of Ladysmith.

 A peaceful town with a lively twist, Ladysmith boasts a bustling main street, First Avenue.
 This avenue also offers great boutique stores and creative local businesses.
 You’ll love exploring all these unique gems.

 The town is located right by the ocean, so there are plenty of seaside activities on offer.
 In addition, you can take a leisurely walk to the marina or visit the Sea Life Center to brush up on your oceanic knowledge.
-It’s also the ideal place to relax and watch the boats’ ebb and flow while enjoying the waterfront feel.
+It’s also ideal to relax and watch the boats ebb and flow while enjoying the waterfront feel.

 Where Ladysmith is known for its harbor, Parksville is famous for its beaches and libations.
 This city makes it the perfect spot for kicking back on the beach and cutting loose.
 While you’re here, make sure you visit Parksville Bay and Craig Bay for some coastal explorations.